dbt-labs/docs.getdbt.com/website/docs/reference/dbt_project.yml.md

 Every [dbt project](/docs/build/projects) needs a `dbt_project.yml` file — this is how dbt knows a directory is a dbt project.
 It also contains important information that tells dbt how to operate your project.

-dbt uses YAML in a few different places.
-If you're new to YAML, it would be worth taking the time to learn how arrays, dictionaries, and strings are represented.
+dbt uses [YAML](https://yaml.org/) in a few different places.
+If you're new to YAML, it would be worth learning how arrays, dictionaries, and strings are represented.

 <VersionBlock lastVersion="1.4">